bruvellu/terebratalia-wnts/wnt.md

 <!--The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions before and after the PDZ domain (a cluster of basic residues and a proline-rich region, respectively) [@Gao2010-wj]. -->

-DGO is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity Wnt pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
+Dgo is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses the cell fate Wnt pathway and stimulates the cell polarity Wnt pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
 We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
 The expression levels are relatively low compared to the other genes we have analyzed in this study (@fig:s-profiling), but we detect two pairs of dorsal domains in the late gastrula, one located in the apical lobe and another in the pedicle lobe (@fig:polarity).

-PK is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with DGO for DSH binding [@Jenny2005-vf].
+Pk is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with DGO for DSH binding [@Jenny2005-vf].
 We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree) that is highly-expressed throughout development (@fig:s-profiling).
 *pk* transcripts are initially expressed in a small patch posterior to the blastopore in the early gastrula (@fig:polarity), which is then upregulated on the apical lobe ectoderm, in bilateral ventral domains, and on the ventral mesoderm of the mantle lobe (@fig:polarity).

-FMI is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
+Fmi is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
 In *T. transversa*, we identified one ortholog of *fmi* (@fig:fmi-tree).
 It is expressed in every stage with a peak around the late gastrula (@fig:s-profiling).
 *fmi* transcripts are present in most ectodermal tissues but show a stronger signal on bilateral patches in the apical lobe of late gastrula (@fig:polarity).

-STBM is a four-pass transmembrane protein that forms a signaling complex with FMI [@Katoh2013-mz; @Butler2017-gh].
+Stbm is a four-pass transmembrane protein that forms a signaling complex with FMI [@Katoh2013-mz; @Butler2017-gh].
 Expression of *stbm* in *T. transversa* is initially high and gradually decays during development (@fig:s-profiling).
 It is ubiquitously expressed in the tissues of gastrulating embryos (@fig:polarity).

-JNK is a kinase that regulates epithelial metamorphosis and is a downstream transducer of the PCP pathway [@Noselli1999-sa].
+Jnk is a kinase that regulates epithelial metamorphosis and is a downstream transducer of the PCP pathway [@Noselli1999-sa].
 It is highly-expressed throughout the development of *T. transversa* (@fig:s-profiling).
 The expression of *jnk* is ubiquitous in the late gastrula except for broad bilateral regions of the apical lobe (@fig:polarity).